ceph/ceph/doc/start/hardware-recommendations.rst

    SSD in a test configuration to gauge performance.

-Since SSDs have no moving mechanical parts, it makes sense to use them in the areas of Ceph that do not use a lot of storage space (e.g., journals).
+Since SSDs have no moving mechanical parts, it makes sense to use them in the areas of Ceph that are most performance sensitive (e.g., journals).
 Relatively inexpensive SSDs may appeal to your sense of economy.
 Use caution.
 Acceptable IOPS are not enough when selecting an SSD for use with Ceph.
 There are a few important performance considerations for journals and SSDs:

 - **Write-intensive semantics:** Journaling involves write-intensive semantics, so you should ensure that the SSD you choose to deploy will perform equal to or better than a hard disk drive when writing data.
-Inexpensive SSDs may introduce write latency even as they accelerate access time, because sometimes high performance hard drives can write as fast or faster than some of the more economical SSDs available on the market!

 - **Sequential Writes:** When you store multiple journals on an SSD you must consider the sequential write limitations of the SSD too, since they may be